Tipcat-98/redditpostsgw2tipcat/README.md

 Let's get something out of the way. <br>
 We cannot remove or significantly maim Continuum Split; it is the core mechanic of the elite specialization. <br>
-Doing so for one overperforming build when Chronomancer has existed since 2015, and heal Chronomancer itself is a baby in comparison. <br>
+Doing so for one overperforming build when Chronomancer has existed since 2015, and heal Chronomancer itself is a baby in comparison, is ludicrous. <br>
 Improved Alacrity is one choice, but it has also become an iconic trait, so much so that the developers have considered on the balance preview stream to make it baseline with Chronomancer. <br>
 I would then say that yes, it is iconic and it shouldn't be removed for one overperforming build, it provides something that is very thematically fitting for a time mage, seeing the cooldowns tick down faster when Improved Alacrity is traited is also a very cool feeling.